 Let’s examine how to build an effective instructions file.

-Don’t vibe your copilot_instructions.md
+Don’t vibe your copilot-instructions.md

-I researched on GitHub and in developer communities to see how people write their copilot_instructions.md
+I researched on GitHub and in developer communities to see how people write their copilot-instructions.md

 files.
 The majority either let an LLM generate it without proper project context, or copy/paste generic instructions from others.